Copper Storage in Dogs: Mastering Prevention and Care

 Pick the Protein Right:

 Go for lean proteins like chicken, turkey, or fish.
-Your pup gets the muscle-building goodness without the copper overload.
+Your companion gets the muscle-building goodness without the overload.

 Carbs to the Rescue:

 Sweet potatoes, rice, and oats are your go-to carbs.
-They’re energy-packed without messing with copper levels.
+They’re energy-packed without messing with the mineral levels.

 Fats for the Shine:

-Sprinkle in some olive oil or flaxseed oil for a glossy coat and a healthy pup, minus the extra copper.
+Sprinkle in some olive oil or flaxseed oil for a glossy coat and a healthy companion, minus the extra.

 Veggies and Fruits Galore:

-Toss in carrots, peas, and apples – they’re tasty and low in copper.
+Toss in carrots, peas, and apples – they’re tasty and low in the mineral.
 A win-win for vitamins and minerals.

 Calcium and Phosphorus Dance: